 Accuracy of Data (e.g. Square Footage)

 All data that is submitted to the MLS must be accurate.
 Certain items, such as square footage, is of particular importance.
 If the square footage information that you have provided differs from what is in tax records, you will need to provide a sketch and calculations - please see the North Carolina Residential Square Footage Guidelines here: https://www.ncrec.gov/Brochures/Measurement%20booklet%202013.pdf and the Home Measurement Fundamentals series from the MLS here:

 Include Your Disclosures on Your MLS Listing

-When you list your home on the MLS with homecoin.com, we can upload your disclosures directly in your MLS listing, so you can easily comply with North Carolina law.
+When you list your home on the MLS with homecoin.com, we will upload your disclosures directly in your MLS listing, so you can easily comply with North Carolina law.
 Learn more about our flat fee MLS service here: https://homecoin.com/flat-fee-mls/north-carolina